WordPress-Satkhira-Community/simple-disable-xml-rpc/readme.txt

 Yes, in case you encounter any difficulties or have questions, the plugin's support team is available to assist you and provide prompt and helpful responses.

+= How frequently is the "Simple Disable XML-RPC" plugin updated? =

+The plugin is actively maintained and updated regularly to ensure compatibility with the latest versions of WordPress and to address any potential issues.

 == Installation ==